-Representation of women in elected offices has been an area of modest development even as the economic participation rates of women improve.
-The figures across all elected offices reflect poor participation of females both in terms of serving in offices, and in terms of choosing to run for office in the first place.
-Across all elected offices in 2001, 83% were occupied by men, in 2016 it had declined to only 78%.
+Representation of women in elected offices has been an area of modest development even as the economic participation rates of women have improved.
+The figures across all elected offices reflect poor participation of females, both in terms of serving in offices and in terms of choosing to run for office in the first place.
+Across all elected offices in 2001, 83 percent were occupied by men; in 2016, it had declined to only 78 percent.
 This shows a vast underparticipation of women in elected positions across all offices (Table 10).